Welcome to Uncommon Grace

 So why Uncommon Grace?

 Grace is anything but common.
 In our “earn it” kind of society, the idea of a completely free gift is met with complete skepticism.
 Jesus works differently.
 The God of our world gave His precious Son, Jesus Christ, to pay for our sins through His death in a profoundly terrible way on the cross.
-Most people won’t give of their excess; Jesus gave His life – uncommon.
+Most people won’t give of their excess, but Jesus gave His life – uncommon.

 This uncommon kind of grace needs to mark all of our lives if we choose to follow Christ.
 Grace wasn’t cheap for Him to give so we shouldn’t live as if it was.